Phalcode/gamevault-docs/docs/gamevault-plus/client-apis.md

 title: "Client APIs"
 ---

-The GameVault Client APIs offer interfaces for external use of the GameVault client application for subscribers of GameVault+.
-Whether you're interacting via the command line, URI, or NamedPipe, you have access to various functionalities provided by the GameVault Client Application.
-This can be useful for third-party developers who want to integrate with the GameVault ecosystem. (e.g. Playnite Extension)
+The GameVault Client APIs expose parts of the GameVault client application to GameVault+ subscribers.
+You can interact with the client through the command line, the `gamevault://` URI scheme, or a named pipe.
+These interfaces are mainly intended for third-party integrations such as the Playnite extension.

-This guide provides comprehensive information on utilizing various interfaces offered by the GameVault client application for third-party developers.
-Whether you're building extensions or integrating with the GameVault ecosystem, this documentation will guide you through the available APIs and their specifications.
+This page explains the available APIs, their actions, and their parameters.

 ## Available APIs

 ### CLI

-The Command Line Interface (CLI) provides a straightforward way to interact with the GameVault client application directly from the command line.
-It supports various actions and parameters for seamless integration into your workflows.
+Use the Command Line Interface (CLI) to interact with the GameVault client directly from a terminal.

 ### URI

-The Uniform Resource Identifier (URI) handler allows for communication with the GameVault client application through custom URI schemes.
-By leveraging URI endpoints, you can trigger actions and pass parameters conveniently.
+Use the URI handler to trigger client actions through the custom `gamevault://` scheme.

 ### NamedPipe

-The NamedPipe interface facilitates communication between processes on the same machine.
-Through NamedPipe, you can send messages to and receive responses from the GameVault client application, enabling real-time interaction.
+Use the named pipe to exchange messages with the GameVault client from another process on the same machine.

 ## Usage

-The following sections detail how to use each API provided by the GameVault client application.
+The following sections show how to use each API.

 ## Available Actions & Parameters

-Explore the list of actions and parameters supported by the GameVault client APIs.
-(Bold parameters are required, Asterisks indicate default values )
+The list below shows the supported actions and parameters.
+Bold parameters are required.
+An asterisk marks the default value.

 - `<none>`